choderalab/yank/docs/analysis.rst

 of states.
 Note that if a state does not exchange replicas, it is counted as "exchanging with itself."
 You want a state to exchange with at least one other state.

-The Peron eigenvalue is computed as a quantitative metric of how well mixed the replicas are.
+The subdominant eigenvalue is computed as a quantitative metric of how well mixed the replicas are.
 This is computed as the :ref:`second eigenvalue of the transition state matrix <sim_hp_report>`.
 This quantity is the provides the estimate for how decomposable the transition state matrix is and how many iterations it would take for one state to swap to all replicas.
 The lower this number is, the better mixing has occurred.

-The :ref:`visual analyze<visual_analyze>` mode provides an additional qualitative guide for how individual replicas sampled each state.
+The :ref:`visual analyze<visual_analyze>` mode provides an additional qualitative guide for how well individual replicas sampled each state.
 The state each replica is in is plotted as a function of time to see if any particular replicas are getting stuck in a single state.